 If the service provides education and care to fewer than 25 children preschool age or under the record must include the period that an early childhood teacher is working with the service in accordance with regulation 130 or 131(2) and the periods that the early childhood teacher is working directly with children and is not working directly with children.

-If the service provides education and care to 25 or more children preschool age or under the record must include the period that an early childhood teacher is
+If the service provides education and care to 25 or more children preschool age or under the record must include the period that each ECT (and suitably qualified person, if applicable) is

 in attendance at the service.